sbfaawn/Golang-Gin-Gonic/README.md

     - authentication using username & password
     - add response body with 401 status code
 5. Session management
+    - JWT Based Session Management
+    - Login, Register, Refresh Token, Logout
+    - Credential stored in DB
+6. Environtment Variable
-6. Unit Test
+7. Unit Test
     - anytest for test platground
-7. Logging
+8. Logging
+    - logger for gorm, so far, logger specified for gorm
-8. Message Broker as microservices
+9. Message Broker as microservices
+    - Kafka message broker
+    - setup kafka using docker & also zookeeper
-9. Best Practice
+10. Best Practice
     - which one is better, create struct like class with method or struct with all function ???
-10. Docker Containerization
+11. Docker Containerization
-11. Deployment with Docker of course
+12. Deployment with Docker of course

 Project